Moissaye Joseph Olgin: Career

 Shortly after arriving in the United States, Olgin became a regular contributor to the Jewish daily newspaper The Forward.

 Olgin became an American citizen in April 1920.
 He was a leading member of the Jewish Socialist Federation of the Socialist Party of America and was influential in leading the JSF out of the party at a special convention of the organization held in September 1921.
 Together with other defecting members of the JSF, Olgin thereafter entered the fledgling Workers Council organization, a small group of revolutionary socialists which rejected the conspiratorial "underground" form of organization of the then extant communist movement.
 Olgin ceased contributing to The Forward at this same time.

 In April 1922, there was launched a new Yiddish-language newspaper, the Daily Freiheit (later the Morning Freiheit).
 Olgin served as first editor of this publication, a position which he retained up until the time of his death.
 He also contributed frequently to the Communist Party's English-language newspaper, The Daily Worker, and served as a special correspondent for the Soviet Communist Party's daily, Pravda.

 At the end of December 1922, the Workers Council group was among the organizations which were united into the Workers Party of America (WPA), a new "legal political party" affiliated with the underground Communist Party of America, and Olgin thereby entered the formal communist movement for the first time.
 Olgin was named to the governing Bureau of the Jewish Federation of this new organization.
 Olgin was a member of the governing Central Executive Committee of the WPA and its Executive Council from the time of the organization's formation.

-Olgin was a frequent candidate for political office on behalf of the Communist Party.
-He first ran in 1924, when he was a candidate for New York State Assembly on the ticket of the Workers Party.
-He ran for U.S. Congress in 1926, 1930, and 1934, and for New York Assembly again in 1927, 1929, 1933, and 1936.
+Olgin was a frequent candidate for political office on behalf of the Communist Party in the Bronx.
+He first ran in 1924, when he was a candidate for New York State Senate on the Workers Party ticket.
+He then ran for Congress in 1926, 1930, 1932 and 1934, and for New York State Assembly in 1925, 1927, 1929, 1933, and twice in 1936.
+His best showing was in the first 1936 Assembly race, a January special election where he came in second place with 15% of the vote.

 Although a bitter rival of Alexander Bittelman in the heated factional politics of the Jewish Federation in the early 1920s, by the middle of the decade, Olgin had emerged as a supporter of the political faction that was headed by William Z. Foster, Earl Browder, and his former foe.

 Olgin made several trips to the Soviet Union.
 In 1937, he went to Paris as delegation to the International Yiddish Culture Congress which founded the World Alliance for Jewish Culture (YCUF).
 While in Paris, he addressed the Writers Congress.